MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/runflow.md

 ## <a name="runflow"></a> Run desktop flow

-Runs a desktop flow that can receive input variables and may produce output variables.
+Runs a desktop flow that can receive input variables and might produce output variables.
 The parent flow run will be paused until the called desktop flow completes.

 ### Input parameters